-I’m an avid researcher.
-I’ve got the dedication to keep at it until I find the thing I want.
+I’m an avid researcher, at least on the things I want to learn about.
+I’ll keep at it until I discover all the facts.
 The thing I used to want most of all was eternal youth.
-I’d hit thirty and found my first grey hair the same weekend.
+I’d hit thirty and found my first grey hair the same weekend, so my mind was set on the task.

-I’ve got a fairly scientific mind, but I turned to the esoteric and unusual first; I didn’t feel – rightly, as it turned out – that science had the answers I wanted.
+I’ve got a scientific bent, but I turned to the esoteric and unusual first; I didn’t feel – rightly, as it turned out – that science had the answers I wanted.
 The potion took three weeks to prepare and brew, and just a few seconds to drink.

 I don’t remember what was in it now; the book has long gone, and some of the more salient details have escaped me.
 I remember it making me heave.
 I still knocked it all back.
 I didn’t want to lose a precious drop of the liquid.
 I craved immortality.